int128/kubelogin/README.md

 ln -s kubelogin kubectl-oidc_login
 ```

-You need to configure the OIDC provider, Kubernetes API server, kubeconfig and role binding.
+You need to configure the OIDC provider, Kubernetes API server and role binding.
 See the following documents for more:

 - [Getting Started with Keycloak](docs/keycloak.md)
 - [Getting Started with dex and GitHub](docs/dex.md)
 - [Getting Started with Google Identity Platform](docs/google.md)

-You can run kubelogin as a [client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
+Configure the kubeconfig to run kubelogin as a [client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
 It provides transparent login without manually running kubelogin command.

-Configure the kubeconfig like:
+For example,

 ```yaml
 users: